-Shenandoah Conservatory invites nominations and applications for an exceptional audio engineer passionate about mentoring undergraduate students to join the Conservatory’s Music Production and Recording Technology Program in the Academics Division.
-This full-time and career-contract track position, with rank dependent upon qualifications, begins in June of 2018.
-(Though a later start date of August may be possible.)
+Shenandoah Conservatory invites applications for an outstanding choral musician, teacher, educator, and choral pedagogue to join the Conservatory’s Music Education faculty in a one-year Visiting position.
+This full-time position, with rank dependent upon qualifications, begins in August of 2018.

 (1) Letter of application addressing the qualifications outlined above;